mervin16-zz/Checkpoint-Automation/README.md

 -  If you want to add the user to multiple groups, you will need to separate the group name with a ```;```.
 -  If a group is not already present on the firewall, the script witll create it.

+## Flow Extraction
+-  You should provide the exact object name that you want to query
+-  Flows are extracted in the Network Layer with type access-layer ONLY
+-  Flows are exported to Excel file ONLY

 # File Formats

 ## User Mobility